 How do people form their expectations?

-If you take out cognitive processes (which we don’t have any control over), and cultural norms (which your website should respect by default), you can see we have 2 pretty powerful variables to play with, to create the right expectations for future customers.
+If you take out cognitive processes (which we can’t control) and cultural norms (which your website should respect by default), we’re left with two powerful variables:

 - Our user experience